Accountor General Privacy Statement

 As Accountor processes personal data in different situations and related to several stakeholders, we have prepared some accessory statements that supplement this General Statement and provide more detailed information in the given situation.
 These specific statements can be found by clicking on the applicable headings provided here.
 However, if there are any discrepancies between the General Statement and an accessory statement, the latter will primarily be determinative.

 We may collect your personal data through different means.
 You may yourself provide information through direct interactions with us or data may be generated when you use our services.
 In addition, we may create data based on information we have about you.
 Your personal data may be obtained also from other companies belonging into Accountor Group or external third parties, including publicly available sources.

 We may combine the data collected about you from publicly available sources, and from our different interactions with you in connection with e.g. service provision and marketing communication.

 You are not required to provide any personal data to us, but the consequences of your choice may vary depending on the circumstances.
 For example, it is possible that we will not be able to provide our service to you or act in accordance with your request.

 We process different kinds of personal data about you depending on the situation.
 The categories and scope of data is always limited to what is necessary for the purposes it is processed for.
 Categories of personal data in a given processing situation are detailed in a respective accessory statement.

-We may also process for any purpose statistical data, meaning information that is aggregated to the level where no natural person may be identified.
+We may also process personal data for statistical purposes, meaning that information is aggregated to the level where no natural person may be identified from the result.
 Such data is not considered personal data as this data cannot be associated with you.

 As a rule, we do not process special categories of personal data like information about your health.
 However, in limited cases such data may be processed provided, that the processing is conducted in accordance with the applicable laws and you have been informed thereon.